mark-watson/hy-lisp-python-book/manuscript/webscrape.md

   data)
 ~~~~~~~~

 The following listing of file YYYY.hy uses the Beautiful Soup library to parse the string data for HTML text from a web site.
-The funtion **get-page-html-tags** TBD TBD also add repl examples TBD
+The function **get-page-html-tags** TBD TBD also add repl examples TBD

 {lang="hylang",linenos=on}